 Woody Allen’s questionable family choices aside, this film stands on its own two feet as creepy nonsense.
 Why a 17-year-old would ever want to go out with an annoying, middle-aged man is never explained – except by the presence of the annoying middle-aged man writing, directing and starring in it.

-Half of the stories are about a dull older man trying to sleep with a fit bird he works with, Liam Neeson’s adds ‘get your son hooked up’ to the five stage of grief, and what about the bit where him from My Family flies to Milwaukee and bangs three ladies in one night?
+Half of the stories are about a dull older man trying to sleep with a fit bird he works with, Liam Neeson’s adds ‘get your son hooked up’ to the five stage of grief, and what about the bit where him from My Family flies to Milwaukee and bangs four babes in one night?
 Richard Curtis is one randy bastard.

 And all the other Seth Rogen films where a bearded weedhead manchild pulls a gorgeous blonde.
 Charlize Theron’s as out of his league as Real Madrid are out of AFC Sudbury’s league.
 Dude.
 Have you been imagining dating Katherine Heigl again?
 You were staring into your bong.